hr7657316/Betify/README.md

 - **Asset Management**: Optimized assets for different platforms and screen densities.

 ### Screens
-- **Landing Page**: Introduction to EigenBets with wallet connection prompts
+- **Landing Page**: Introduction to Betify with wallet connection prompts
 - **Dashboard**: Personalized view of active bets and relevant markets
 - **Markets**: Filterable list of all available prediction markets
 - **Betting Screen**: Detailed view for placing and managing bets on a specific market